-Wake Tech's Simulation and Game Development program provides students with a broad background in the simulation and video game industry.
-The curriculum includes practical applications in creative arts visual arts, audio/video technology, modeling, animation, design, programming, and management.
+Wake Tech's Simulation and Game Development (SGD) program provides students with a broad background in the simulation and video game industry.
+The curriculum includes practical applications in creative arts visual arts, 3D modeling, animation, design, programming and project management.

-The Simulation and Game Development Department offers two-year Associate in Applied Science degrees, diplomas, and a variety of certificates in simulation and game development.
+The Simulation and Game Development Department offers a two-year Associate in Applied Science degree and a variety of certificates in simulation and game development.
 Both daytime and evening classes are available.
-Most classes are offered in seated or hybrid format to allow students to take advantage of hands-on guidance from faculty with industry experience.
+Most classes are offered in a seated or hybrid format to allow students to take advantage of hands-on guidance from faculty with industry experience.

 Graduates should qualify for employment as testers, quality assurance analysts, artists, animators, programmers, designers, engineers, and administrators.
 Jobs are available in the entertainment industry, health care, education, corporate training, and government organizations.